atti0127/CLIP-LORA2/README.md

 python main.py --root_path /path/to/your/data --dataset dataset_name --seed 1 --save_path /your/save/path --eval_only
 ```

-## LoRA in MultiheadAttention

-The `PlainMultiheadAttentionLoRA` class in `loralib/layers.py` extends the standard PyTorch multi-head attention mechanism by incorporating Low-Rank Adaptation (LoRA).
-This class constructs explicit linear modules for each component of the attention mechanism—query (`q`), key (`k`), value (`v`), and output (`o`)—providing a structured and adaptable foundation for your experiments.

-### Class Overview

-`PlainMultiheadAttentionLoRA` takes an existing `nn.MultiheadAttention` module, replicates its configuration, and integrates LoRA linear modules.

 ### Key Features

 - **Parameter Initialization:** The initialization process involves copying weights and biases from a pre-existing multi-head attention model.
 Each LoRA module (`q`, `k`, `v`, `o`) is adapted based on the specified requirements in the `enable_lora` list.